- The Fiscal

 - What You

-Households must have incomes below certain levels — 50 percent of the local median income for tenant-based assistance and 80 percent of the local median income for project-based assistance and public housing.
-Under all three programs, a certain amount of support is reserved for extremely low-income households, which are defined as those earning less than 30 percent of the local median income.
+Households must have incomes below certain levels — 50 percent of the local median income for tenant-based assistance and 80 percent of the local median income for project-based assistance, public housing, and the ERA program.
+Under ERA though, priority is given to households below 50 percent of the local median income or those who have been unemployed for 90 days.
+For the other three large programs, a certain amount of support is reserved for extremely low-income households, which are defined as those earning less than 30 percent of the local median income.
 However, rental assistance is not an entitlement program, meaning that meeting the eligibility requirements does not guarantee that a household will receive benefits.

 The demographic profile of those households differs from that of the U.S. population as a whole.
-For example, while two-thirds of U.S. households are categorized as “White, not Hispanic”, only one-third of rental assistance households fall into that category.
-In addition, while only 10 percent of U.S. households are composed of a single father or mother, one-third of rental assistance households have only one adult living with children.
+For example, while two-thirds of U.S. households are categorized as “White, not Hispanic”, only one-third of rental assistance households (excluding ERA) fall into that category.
+In addition, while only 10 percent of U.S. households are composed of a single father or mother, almost one-third of rental assistance households (excluding ERA) have only one adult living with children.

 The rental assistance programs provide much-needed benefits to low-income families.
-For example, the average household that receives tenant-based assistance in New York City pays $500 per month toward a total rent of $1,600.
+For example, the average household that receives tenant-based assistance pays $395 per month toward a total rent of $1,278.
 However, that assistance does not necessarily solve housing-related difficulties.
-The total income for those families is $1,600 per month, on average, which means that they are paying 30 percent of their incomes toward rent.
-Moreover, those households spent an average of nearly four years on a waiting list before receiving any benefits and often live in a housing unit with no bedrooms or one bedroom.
+The total income for those families is about $1,300 per month, on average, which leaves them with just $905 for all other expenses each month.
+Moreover, those households spent an average of over two years on a waiting list (much higher in places like New York) before receiving any benefits and often live in a housing unit with no bedrooms or one bedroom.

 Image credit: Photo by Getty Images